 "What is the piece of paper in his hand?"

-"Why is the background black?
+"Why is the background black?"

 Another aspect of sincere curiosity is related to the form our questions take.
 If, for instance, we are asking questions that yield a short and definitive statement, we are likely insincere in our wondering.
 The third question above about our musician, for example, is this sort of question.
 The answer is plausibly and succinctly, "a piece of music," and our inquiry ends as soon as it begins.
 Instead, we might revise our question to reflect our real curiosity by focusing on the features that caused us to form our original question.
 Perhaps the composition of the painting is our real concern; it appears that the piece of paper in his hand is directed to the viewer specifically rather than a representation of the subject (that the viewer is intended to read what is written on the paper rather than understand it as something the subject is using).
-If that were the case, we might revise our question to be, "In what way is the viewer to interpret the piece of paper?"
+If that were the case, we might revise our question to be, "How is the viewer to interpret the piece of paper?"

 Sincerity alone is not enough to formulate the kind of questions that lead to a better understanding of a work; the question must also be responsible.
 To be responsibly curious is to ask questions that are appropriate for the setting and that are answerable.
 Let's deal with these components one at a time.

 Learning to be sincerely and responsibly curious is deceptively challenging.
-You must learn to ask the best, specific, honest, appropriate, and answerable questions.
+You must learn to ask the best specific, honest, appropriate, and answerable questions.
 Though difficult, mastering this skill is the key to understanding and deciphering unknown content.
 Beyond the world of art, it is a fundamental principle of lifelong learning.